Carl Gustaf Emil Mannerheim: Education

 Mannerheim (right) with a fellow student, Antanas Ričardas Druvė, in Nicholas Cavalry College, Saint Petersburg, late 1880s.

 From 1881 to 1882 Mannerheim went to a school in Hamina preparing students for the Hamina Cadet School, a state school educating aristocrats for the Imperial Russian Army.
 The Hamina Cadet School was the only school to give military education in Finland at the time.
 However, Mannerheim felt hatred towards the city of Hamina, which was also evident from his behaviour.

-Mannerheim was accepted to the Hamina Cadet School in 1882 at the age of 14.
-This can be seen as the start of his military career.
+Mannerheim was accepted to the Hamina Cadet School in 1882 at the age of 14, where he began his military career.

 However, Mannerheim was left behind in class for one year because he managed to score only seven points of twelve in an examination in June 1883.
-This extra year was of help, as in the next year Mannerheim was moved to the first general class with the second-best grades.
+This extra year was of help, as the next year Mannerheim was moved to the first general class with the second-best grades.
 He did best in French and Swedish as well as history, but did worse in Russian and Finnish.
 Among other students of his age and younger cadets Mannerheim was in a clear leadership position.
-The handsome young Baron towered over his classmates, standing 6 ft 4 in.

 Mannerheim's financial situation was poor, and he often had to borrow money from his caretaker Albert von Julin.
 He also did not like his time at the Hamina Cadet School: he could not tolerate the atmosphere at the school or its tight regulations, and he was punished often.

 Mannerheim had hoped that after the Hamina Cadet School, he would get to the Page Corps military academy in Saint Petersburg, which was one of the most prestigious military academies in the country.
 The academy only allowed students with a hereditary noble title.
 Another requirement was that the student's father, grandfather or great-grandfather had a military rank of at least lieutenant general or an equivalent civilian rank.
-Civilian ranks were contrasted to military officer ranks according to a system devised by Peter the Great.
+(Civilian ranks were contrasted to military officer ranks according to a system devised by Peter the Great.)
 Mannerheim got his father Carl Robert Mannerheim to leave an application to the Page Corps, but the academy's director major general Neovius did not recommend Mannerheim to the academy claiming his skills in French and Russian were not good enough.
 Because of Neovius's letter, Mannerheim's application to the academy was rejected, and he fell into a deep depression.

 His future is indeed bleak.
 He does not seem to have any ambition, nor any understanding to improve himself and to attend the Cadet School so he could support himself.